Addressing A Problem

 Another engineer realized that our patent-pending parallel power platform, which already forms the basis of our electric load assist, could also power an on-board generator.

 Suddenly, the Ultimate Work Truck was born.
-Existing vehicles can be converted to hybrid electrics and provide up to 250kW of auxiliary electric power (enough to power 40 typical US homes for 8 hours).
+Existing vehicles can be converted and provide up to 300kVA of auxiliary electric power (enough to power 40 typical US homes for 8 hours).
 No longer will companies have to tow generators to the work site nor idle the engine to operate bucket truck arms.
 Military units can set-up and power mobile bases with a single vehicle.

 Sandy hits the East Coast.
 Businesses lose power.
 Stores are closed.
 Perishables spoil.
 We realize that our patent-pending gearing system could power an on-board generator solely from the vehicle’s internal combustion engine.
 Customers could enjoy the mobile auxiliary power benefits of the UWT without the need for hybrid conversion.
 One company expresses immediate interest and starts laying the groundwork for a deal.